Impact of COVID-19 pandemic on using dental radiography

 The data of the study group were obtained from electronic hospital records.
 Patients with inadequate radiographic image quality and patients under the age of 15 were excluded from the study.
 Patients with a full diagnostic record were included in this study.

 Patients’ age and sex and dental clinical and radiographic procedures provided (on the day of their application to the hospital at T1, T2, and T3) were noted and their panoramic, intraoral, and Cone-beam computed tomography (CBCT) radiographs were examined.
-Each image was evaluated blindly each other.
-Radiographic findings were evaluated according to eight subcategories: Caries (primary/ secondary), pulp-related caries, periapical infectious lesion, periodontal disease, pericoronitis, crown/cusp/root fracture, impacted teeth, and others (such as cyst, tumor, jaw fracture, periimplantitis, and temporomandibular disorder findings).
+Each image was evaluated after blinding each reviewer from the other.
+Radiographic findings were evaluated according to eight subcategories: Caries (primary/secondary), pulp-related caries, periapical infectious lesion, periodontal disease, pericoronitis, crown/cusp/root fracture, impacted teeth, and others (such as cyst, tumor, jaw fracture, periimplantitis, and temporomandibular disorder findings).
 For this study, common causes of dental urgency were considered when creating these categories.
 The radiographic diagnosis was made by the consensus of three dentomaxillofacial radiologists (EYK, ZBA, and B.Ç).